Find Affordable College Courses

 30 Yearly Graduations

-Syracuse University comes in at #18 on our list of the most popular colleges offering master's degrees in Fine Arts.
+Syracuse University is the 18th most popular school in the nation for students seeking a master's degree in fine arts.
 Roughly 21,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $55,920 per year, while in-state graduate students, on average, pay $41,616 per year.
-During the 2020-2021 academic year, 30 people received their master's degree in Fine Arts from Syracuse.
-About 80% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,310 per year, while in-state graduate students, on average, pay $44,928 per year.
+During the most recent year for which we have data, 30 people received their master's degree in fine arts from Syracuse.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+Data shows that Syracuse graduates that hold this degree go on to make a median salary of $32,650.

 #19